getsentry/sentry-java/README.md

 # Raven-Java

 Raven-Java is a Java client for [Sentry](https://www.getsentry.com/).
-Besides a regular client you can use within your application code, Raven-Java also provides the `raven-log4j` package you can use to send logging to Sentry via [log4j](http://logging.apache.org/log4j/).
+Besides a regular client you can use within your application code, Raven-Java also provides the `raven-log4j` package you can use to send logging to Sentry via [log4j](http://logging.apache.org/log4j/) and the `raven-logback` package to do the same through [logback](http://logback.qos.ch/).

 Raven-Java supports both HTTP(S) and UDP transport of messages.